beeva-arturomartinez/beeva-best-practices/backend/java/README.md

 #### Execution Scopes on Web containers

 A common problem that impacts performance severely on Java applications is the excessive consumption of memory and CPU, result of a massive object creation.
-In the case of a web application this problem may be even more critical because, because the JVM memory is shared between several users, and each users' requests are attended in different threads.
+In the case of a web application this problem may be even more critical because, because the JVM memory is shared between several users, and each users' requests are handled in different threads.
 In this special execution environment, performance can be increased by trying to create the minimum number of objects.
 Depending on each objects execution scope, different measures can be can de adopted.

 * Some objects are needed **through the entire application**, i.e. are needed on different requests and can be reused by all of them.
 For example, the application's configuration.
 This application scope objects must be reused, never copied.
 * Other objects must be used **across all the requests** on the same session.
 This information must be stored in the session (*javax.servlet.http.HttpSession*) and not obtained on each request.
 For example, the information of the user logon.